Nunila/InstaPostBE/README.md

 # InstaPost
-Parts Demo App for Database access.
+Photo sharing through group chat App for Database access.

 This simple app shows the REST API for the backend of a database application using Flask.
 The application has 7 entities.
 1. Users - contains basic log in info of an app user.